Skip to main content

 Many apps claim they only share “anonymized” or “aggregated” data.
 While this sounds reassuring, the process of de-identification is not foolproof.
 Aggregated data refers to information that is combined from many users to show trends, while anonymized data has had direct identifiers like your name and email address removed.

 However, even without your name, a combination of data points ∞ such as your zip code, age, and a specific health condition you’re tracking ∞ can be enough to re-identify you with a high degree of accuracy.
-Research from Duke University revealed data brokers selling information that identified individuals by their conditions, sometimes including names and addresses.
+Research from Duke University revealed data brokers selling information that identified individuals by their mental health conditions, sometimes including names and addresses.
 This demonstrates that the promise of anonymity can be a fragile one.

 Investigating App Permissions and Data Flow